Big Japan Pro Wrestling: Working relationships

 Big Japan has had interpromotional feuds with both New Japan Pro-Wrestling (NJPW) and Combat Zone Wrestling (CZW).
 These were both kayfabe feuds that were done to generate more income for both companies.
 During late 1996 and early 1997, BJW agreed with NJPW.
 Being a relatively new promotion, BJW needed mainstream publicity.
 NJPW agreed to a feud, which would allow Big Japan wrestlers to appear in their company and use New Japan's popularity to give exposure to their company.
 In return, Big Japan agreed to lose the feud and the majority of the interpromotional matches, therefore strengthening the New Japan brand.
 The situation provided an interesting clash of wrestling styles, as NJPW often favored a strong style of competition.
 The two promotions held Wrestling World 1997, the biggest event during the interpromotional feud and the fifth January 4 Tokyo Dome Show.
 In the late 1990s and into the 2000s, BJW competed against CZW.
 CZW was a relatively new American promotion at the time, and also largely focused on an extreme style of wrestling.
 Wrestlers feuded in both companies having matches in the United States and Japan.
 During the CZW feud, top star Tomoaki Honma departed the company to become a freelancer.

 In 2008, BJW entered into a working relationship with Chikara.
 In October 2008, several BJW wrestlers went to America and faced Chikara in The Global Gauntlet.
 BJW did well, winning the best of five series on night one, but narrowly lost the Global Gauntlet match on the second night.
 In 2009, BJW hosted Chikara's inaugural Japanese tour.

-In 2012, BJW established a three-way working relationship with CZW and German promotion Westside Xtreme Wrestling (wXw), which led to the creation of the World Triangle League tournament.
-The working relationship ended in 2016.
+In 2011, BJW established a three-way working relationship with CZW and German promotion Westside Xtreme Wrestling (wXw), which led to the creation of the World Triangle League tournament.
+The working relationship ended in 2015.

 BJW has also had a long working relationship with the Union Pro Wrestling promotion, which has included BJW workers holding titles in Union Pro and vice versa.
 The relationship ended in 2014 when UPW shut down.

+On December 15, 2023, BJW was announced as one of the founding members of the United Japan Pro-Wrestling alliance, a joint effort to further develop professional wrestling in Japan through promotion and organization, with Seiji Sakaguchi being named as the chairman of the project.